 Follow the Cardinal Rules of Gun Safety with snap caps because you are using a real gun.
 Remove the real ammunition from your gun and put it someplace else.
 Triple check the chamber to make sure it is empty before inserting the snap caps.
 Snap caps are deliberately done in bright colors to prevent confusion.
 If it looks like a real round to you, don’t buy that brand!

 You can reuse snap caps, so don’t throw them away.
 Just inspect them to make sure they stay in good repair after each use.
-Here’s a link to a whole page of snap caps at Palmetto State Armory.
 Be sure to choose the right caliber for your gun!

 Recommendations